youngcet/DatabaseHandler/README.md

 // execute the statement
 // 1st parameter is an array of values
-// 2nd parameter is the binding string corresponding to the values in that order
+// 2nd parameter is the binding string corresponding to the values in that order (i = integer, s = string, d = float, b = blob)
 $sql = $dbhandler->executeStatement ([$id, $email], 'is');
 if (App\Custom\Error::IsAnError ($sql))
 {